mdmtk/docs/edge/source/guide/xml/generate.md

 ![img](images/xmlgenquitbutton.jpg)

->Note:
->All current settings will be lost.
+>**Note:** All current settings will be lost.

 ### Limitations

-* In addition to setting device configurations, MX can be used to set query for device information.
+* In addition to setting device configurations, MXMS can be used to set query for device information.
 Currently this tool cannot generate Query XML.

 ## Modifying Values